Logo

 In 2022, Bill Nighy became a DJ on BBC 6 Music when he stood in for Guy Garvey on the regular Sunday afternoon programme Guy Garvey's Finest Hour, with Bill Nighy deputising for the Elbow frontman again at the beginning of 2023.

-Bill Nighy later deputised for Iggy Pop on his show Iggy Confidential from March to April 2023.
+Bill Nighy later deputised for Iggy Pop on his show Iggy Confidential from March to April 2023, and again in December 2023.

-Bill Nighy is a supporter of Crystal Palace FC He is a Patron of the CPSCC and of the Ann Craft Trust.
+Bill Nighy is a supporter of Crystal Palace FC He is a patron of the Crystal Palace Children's Charity and of the Ann Craft Trust.

 Bill Nighy is a patron of the Milton Rooms, a new arts centre in Malton, North Yorkshire, along with Imelda Staunton, Jools Holland and Kathy Burke.